Suhel-Kap/go-colab-md-editor/README.md

 - Create a database that stores user information

-- Create a database that stores whiteboard information
+- Create a database that stores document information

 - Create a database that stores chatroom information